xiaobo-liu/xiaobo-liu.github.io/_pages/conferences.md

 <ul>

-<li>11th Workshop on Matrix Equations and Tensor Methods (METT XI).
+<li><a href="https://homes.esat.kuleuven.be/~mettxi/index.html">11th Workshop on Matrix Equations and Tensor Methods</a> (METT XI).
 Leuven, Belgium, January 7--9, 2026.
 </li>

 <li><a href="https://events.unibo.it/gamm-anla-2025">GAMM Workshop on Applied and Numerical Linear Algebra 2025</a>.
 Bologna, Italy, October 23--24, 2025.